 Place the second layer on top of the iced layer, top side up.

 Ice the sides to help keep the cake steady, and then spread icing generously over the top, completely covering the cake.

 Place cake stand on a cookie sheet or wax paper to catch loose coconut as you shower the cake.

 Sprinkle coconut all over the cake, and then gently pat handfuls of coconut onto the sides and top to cover the bare spots.

-I have used this recipe for about 35 years and it is a little bit of work, but this recipe makes one beautiful cake.
+I have used this recipe for about 35 years, and it is a little bit of work, but it makes one beautiful cake.